 Venclose Radiofrequency Ablation

 Radiofrequency ablation is a safe and highly effective treatment for varicose veins.
-It is the newest alternative to the previous vein surgery known as “stripping” which was performed years ago.
+It is the newest alternative to the previous vein surgery known as “stripping” which was performed many years ago.
 This procedure is usually performed in a physician’s office, typically using a diluted local anesthesia.
 You can usually return to work the same day, with minimal post-procedure discomfort.
 Radiofrequency seals the vein shut causing the blood to reroute to deeper and healthier channels.

 Symptoms improve quickly and many patients say they can see and/or feel relief in a matter of days.
 Minor bruising is normal and mild discomfort is common.
 The procedure usually lasts for about 20-30 minutes.
 You should plan the total appointment time being 1 hour.
 You can return to work the day of the procedure, unless otherwise instructed by your physician.
 Other activities, such as walking and light daily activities are possible and encouraged following the procedure.
 Patients are encouraged not to over-do-it for a couple of days, however being sedentary is discouraged.